springboardmentor545-lgtm/Conversational-IVR-Aravind/ivr-acs-bap-integration/docs/API.md

 # API Documentation: IVR Integration Layer

 This document provides the complete technical reference for the IVR Integration Layer API.
-The API exposes a single endpoint to act as a bridge between a legacy VXML IVR system and modern backend AI services.
+The API exposes two primary endpoints: one for legacy DTMF (keypress) inputs and a new one for modern conversational (speech-to-text) inputs.

 ---